Is Collagen Too Good to be True?

 A quality collagen powder, however, may be a more realistic way for some people to up their collagen and glycine intake and reap some of its benefits.
 Most collagen powders are sourced from beef, chicken, fish, bone broth, and/or egg shells.
 These powders are typically odorless, tasteless, and can be mixed into hot or cold liquids.
 A high-quality collagen powder will be processed at lower heats, and have no added binders, fillers, or potentially inflammatory ingredients (like corn or soy).

-One scoop of Whole Body Collagen provides 12.5g collagen, which is right within the range we should aim for per day (10-15g of collagen per day) (7).
+One scoop of Key Collagen provides 17.5g collagen.
 Try adding this collagen powder to your protein smoothie, your morning cup of coffee or tea (don’t forget the heavy cream too!), mixed into some full-fat yogurt, or even as a bonus addition to some of your Nutritional Weight & Wellness favorite recipes (oatmeal almond balls, blueberry muffins, gluten-free pancakes, or protein smoothie).
 I recommend using collagen powder consistently for two to three months in order to fairly evaluate your personal results, whether for better digestion, healthier-looking skin, or a sounder night’s sleep!